Emad-Eldeen/flutter-native-view-example/README.md

 # flutter_native_view_example

 A running example for Flutter native view.
+Flutter team have this documented on the official website, but they don't have a complete simple example like this one.

 ## Getting Started